mlimber/docs/docs/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

  **Avoid Using Fixed Dimensions for Panels and Controls**

  Take a look through Homepage.xaml, notice that aside from the fixed width and height specified for the entire [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] on the top <xref:System.Windows.Controls.DockPanel>, there are no other fixed dimensions.
 Avoid using fixed dimensions to prevent clipping localized text that may be longer than the source text. [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] panels and controls will automatically resize based on the content that they contain.
-Most controls also have minimum and maximum dimensions that you can set for more control (i.e. MinWidth= "20").
-With <xref:System.Windows.Controls.Grid>, you can also set relative widths and heights by using ‘*’ (i.e. Width= "0.25\*") or use its cell size sharing feature.
+Most controls also have minimum and maximum dimensions that you can set for more control (e.g., `MinWidth="20"`).
+With <xref:System.Windows.Controls.Grid>, you can also set relative widths and heights by using ‘*’ (e.g., `Width="0.25\*"`) or use its cell size sharing feature.

  **Localization Comments**